amiya-pattnaik/wdio-testgen-from-gherkin-js/README.md

 }
 ```

-> <span style="color: red;"> Note: Additionally, ensure that you update the relevant selector for the DOM element of your application under test after generating your JSON file.
-This will serve as your foundation, and your page objects and test spec files will be constructed based on this data.</span>
+> Note: Additionally, ensure that you update the relevant selector for the DOM element of your application under test after generating your JSON file.
+This will serve as your foundation, and your page objects and test spec files will be constructed based on this data.

 ### Generated: `test/pageobjects/page.js`
 ```js